 It is not just heavy drinking that increases cancer risk.
 Even drinking small amounts of alcohol increases the risk of cancer, and the more you drink, the greater the risk.
-However the evidence suggests that high levels of consumption (more than 4 standard drinks per day) increases risk of stomach cancer.
+However, the evidence suggests that high levels of alcohol use (more than 4 standard drinks per day) increases risk of stomach cancer.

 How much should I drink?

 Cancer Council recommends that people limit their alcohol consumption.
 Those who do not drink should not take up drinking alcohol.

 For people who do use alcohol, the recommended amounts are:

 - An average of no more than 10 standard drinks a week.

 - No more than 4 standard drinks in one session.

 One standard drink contains 10g of alcohol and equals: